Ni no Kuni: Games

 Ni no Kuni: Dominion of the Dark Djinn was released in Japan on December 9, 2010, for the Nintendo DS.
 After his mother dies, Oliver sets out on a journey to another world to save her.
 Alongside the fairy Shizuku, Oliver meets Maru and Jairo on the way, who assist him on journey.
 After retrieving three magical stones to complete a wand to defeat Jabou, Oliver discovers that he cannot save his mother, but vows to protect the world regardless.
 He defeats Jabou, who uses his power to ensure that Oliver does not die as well.

-Ni no Kuni: Hotroit Stories was released in Japan on December 9, 2010, for mobile devices through the Roid service.
-It follows the story of Oliver and his friend, who create a custom car by finding parts around Hotroit, eventually making their way to an abandoned factory and encountering creatures.
+(Note: 二ノ国 ホットロイトストーリー) was released in Japan on December 9, 2010, for mobile devices through the Roid service.
+It follows the story of Oliver and his friend Mark, who create a custom car by finding parts around Hotroit, eventually making their way to an abandoned factory and encountering creatures.
+Hotroit Stories does not feature magic; characters instead attack using items such as dry ice for similar effects.

 Ni no Kuni: Wrath of the White Witch was released for the PlayStation 3 in Japan on November 17, 2011, and published in Western regions by Namco Bandai Games in January 2013.
 The game was released for the Nintendo Switch in September 2019; a remastered version was released for PlayStation 4 and Windows in September 2019, and for Xbox One and Xbox Series X/S in September 2022.
 The game is an enhanced version of Dominion of the Dark Djinn, with an extended ending.
 After Jabou / Shadar is defeated, the White Witch turns the citizens into undead-like creatures.
 After Oliver defeats her, she is restored to her former self and promises to make amends.
 Oliver returns to his old life in Motorville.